For your return to be processed, you must:

 The computer used to install the emka TECHNOLOGIES software must satisfy the following minimum requirements:

-Furthermore, before any installation, you must ensure with your IT department authority that the computer you intend to use for the emka TECHNOLOGIES software installation, and operation is correctly configured (read and write access on specific folders, Windows settings etc).
+Before any installation, you must ensure with your IT department authority that the computer you intend to use for the emka TECHNOLOGIES software installation, and operation is correctly configured (read and write access on specific folders, Windows settings etc).

-Software prerequisite form summarizing all these requirements will be provided by emka TECHNOLOGIES.
+A Software prerequisite form summarizing all these requirements will be provided by emka TECHNOLOGIES.
 If you have any questions, our customer service support will be happy to help you.

 An input is an electrical signal usually generated by a transducer or electrode and amplified through a specific amplifier.